Energy analysis in ice hockey arenas and analytical formula for the temperature profile in the ice pad with transient boundary conditions: Introduction

-Though obtained for a specific case-study, our measurements can be applied to most of ice hockey halls, for instance in the development of new control methods for ice rink cooling systems \cite{Lu2015261,Lu2015723,Lu201491,Lu20113360}.
-Our findings also help in developing methods to collect a portion of the heat generated (see Eq.(\ref{totalenergy})) and reuse it in the ice hockey hall.
-Moreover, the temperature profile formula (\ref{Tprofile}) is very general and can be applied to a whole class of heat conduction processes.
+Though obtained for a specific case-study, our measurements can be applied to the majority of standard ice hockey halls, for instance in the development of new control methods for ice rink cooling systems (see for instance \cite{Lu201491,Lu2015261}).
+Our findings also help in developing methods to reduce the indoor temperature stratification as suggested by \cite{en12040693}, or to collect a portion of the heat generated and reuse it in the ice hockey hall.
+Moreover, the temperature profile formula we obtain is very general and is not limited to ice hockey arenas; rather, it can be applied to other heat conduction processes with transient boundary conditions.